pythonLoader/QT-GILD/README.md

 ## Installing QT-GILD

-Before installing QT-GILD, you must make sure you have the following programs installed:
+Before installing QT-GILD, please sure that you have the following programs installed:

 - Python: Version >= 3.7
 - Pip: Version >= 21.0
+- Java: Version >= 11.0 (if you want to generate the species trees using [wQFM](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/btab428/6292084))

 To install the python packages, use the following command